GSA/digitalgov.gov/content/posts/2018/02/2018-02-05-using-journey-mapping-streamline-processes-across-agencies.md

   - ux
   - cx
 featured_image:
-  uid:
+  uid: travel-journey-mapping-processes-slide
-  alt: 'This is a sample sequence of events journey map for a recently naturalized citizen seeking to travel abroad&#46;'
+  alt: 'A sample sequence of events journey map for a recently naturalized citizen seeking to travel abroad&#46;'
 ---

 _An agency information sharing exercise to improve the customer experience, as related to the Office of Products and Programs' Information Exchange Project_

 Some people experience challenges navigating government services -- especially if they need to work with more than one agency.
 Based on this premise, we set out to find out how agencies could share information with one another to improve the customer experience.

-    IMAGE of people
+{{< img-right src="journey-mapping-exercise" caption="A team from each agency works on a journey map exercise at the board." alt="A team from each agency works on a journey map exercise at the board." >}}

 To narrow the scope of our research, we decided to focus on one specific task that touched multiple agencies.
 So we set out to understand and map the path of a newly naturalized citizen attempting to travel abroad.